tdulcet/Send-Msg-CLI/README.md

 ## Usage

-Requires at least Bash 4.4 and the curl and netcat commands, which are included on most Linux distributions.
+Supports Unix, including both Linux and macOS.
+Requires at least Bash 4.4 and cURL, which are included on most Linux distributions.

-Optional [S/MIME](https://en.wikipedia.org/wiki/S/MIME) digital signatures require the openssl command.\
+Optional [S/MIME](https://en.wikipedia.org/wiki/S/MIME) digital signatures require OpenSSL.\
-Optional [PGP/MIME](https://en.wikipedia.org/wiki/Pretty_Good_Privacy#OpenPGP) digital signatures require the gpg command.
+Optional [PGP/MIME](https://en.wikipedia.org/wiki/Pretty_Good_Privacy#OpenPGP) digital signatures require GNU Privacy Guard (GPG).\
+Optional attachment compression requires the `zip` command.

 Run: `./sendmsg.sh <OPTION(S)>... -s <subject>`\
 One or more To, CC or BCC e-mail addresses are required.
 Send text messages by using the mobile providers [e-mail to SMS or MMS gateway](https://en.wikipedia.org/wiki/SMS_gateway#Email_clients).
 All the options can also be set by opening the script in an editor and setting the variables at the top.
 See [Help](#help) below for full usage information.